 Are you the owner or manager of a hotel, stately home or other sought after venue?
-Are you looking to increase business opportunities?
 Have you considered licensing your venue to host civil marriage and other celebratory ceremonies?
-Warwickshire Registration Service is responsible for licensing venues for the performance of civil ceremonies.
+You can increase your business opportunities if you apply to become a licensed venue.

 You must be the proprietor or a trustee of the premises to apply for permission to hold civil ceremonies.

 The venue must:

 - be a permanent structure which fully satisfies planning, health, safety and fire regulations for public use